 Protecting Manchester's key water resources is important to preserve Core Habitats and Cold Water Fisheries.
-In particular, the Town has identified that the stonewall at the Saw Mill Brook is in need of repair.
+In particular, the Town has identified that the stonewall at the Sawmill Brook is in need of repair.
 Dam removal and/or repair has also been identified as a need to enhance fish migration and help with flooding issues.
-The Saw Mill Brook is within a BioMap 2 Core Habitat (areas to promote long-term persistence of rare species), a Cold Water Fisheries Resource (CFR), and plays an important role for flood protection.
+The Sawmill Brook is within a BioMap 2 Core Habitat (areas to promote long-term persistence of rare species), a Cold Water Fisheries Resource (CFR), and plays an important role for flood protection.
 According to the 2014 OSRP, the Town undertook reparation of the stonewall along Sawmill Brook and removal of debris in 2002 to enhance flow and improve smelt spawning habitat.
 The CPC would consider recommending CPA funding to support further reparation needed to protect this important natural resource, minimize erosion, mitigate flooding, and support fish and aquatic wildlife.
+The Town is in the process of moving several projects through definition, permitting and funding stages.